aegroto/xmr-stak-amd/README.md

+### Introduction

+This is a fork of XMR-Stak-AMD.
+It is really similar to the original miner, but it is forced to work on OpenCL 1.1 and CL sources are adapted to be compatible with that GL version.
+It is tested on a RX460 video card, using padoka's Mesa, on the Clover platform.
+Its source is raw and undocumented, so refer to the original repository if you want a safe, tested miner.
+I take no responsibility of any harm made to your hardware using this experimental fork and i can't give any warranty for it to work on your PC.

+Contributions, issues and tips are accepted and encouraged.

+#### The rest of this README is inherited from the original repo, check it for updated build instructions and signs.

 ### XMR-Stak-AMD - Monero mining software

 XMR-Stak is a universal Stratum pool miner.
 This is the AMD GPU-mining version; there is also an [CPU version](https://github.com/fireice-uk/xmr-stak-cpu) and an [NVIDA GPU version](https://github.com/fireice-uk/xmr-stak-nvidia)